The Cathedral of Santiago de Compostela – 6 Things To Know

 The Cathedral of Santiago de Compostela: The Camino Destination

-The Camino is a network of trails spread across Europe, all sharing one goal and one destination: the cathedral of Santiago de Compostela.
+The Camino consists of a network of trails spread across Europe, all sharing one goal and one destination: the cathedral of Santiago de Compostela.

 Let’s look at 6 things to know about the Cathedral of Santiago de Compostela: